-Why Guardian™ polymer?
+Why Guardian™ Polymer?

 Guardian™ is the world's most sophisticated banknote substrate, uniquely constructed using CCL Secure’s proprietary method and the high security Clarity™C base film which is manufactured and supplied exclusively for banknotes.

 The performance of Guardian™ polymer substrate in regard to security, durability, cleanliness and environmental-friendliness has been proven unequivocally across the last three decades with central bank-generated data providing a wealth of compelling evidence that Guardian™ polymer is the most effective currency management strategy a central bank can use to transform its operations.
+In 2020 we launched CINEMA™, a new dimension in banknote security.

 Benefits* over paper and coated-paper notes include: